hemmerling/java-114014/README.md

 than curly braces.
 If the method is in a class—as opposed to an interface—then both the method and the class must be marked abstract.

+### S.20 Interfaces ###
+- All interface methods are implicitly `public` and `abstract`.
+In other words, you do not need to actually type the public or abstract modifiers in the method declaration, but the method is still always public and abstract.
+- All variables defined in an interface must be `public`, `static`, and `final`— in other words, interfaces can declare only constants, not instance variables.
+- Because interface methods are abstract, they cannot be marked final, strictfp, or native.
+(More on these modifiers later.)